Sales Commission Accounting: Guide to ASC 606

 Sales commissions are considered an expense if your company is paying out commissions to a third-party (i.e. salesperson).
 If your company is earning commission, then it’s considered revenue (we’ll touch on this in more detail in the next section).

 Another important thing to note is that sales commissions should never be recorded as the cost of a product.
-Lastly, as part of the ASC 606 accounting regulations, you need to correlate each commission to a customer and may need to be able to amortise the expense.
+Lastly, as part of the ASC 606 accounting regulations, you need to correlate each commission to a customer and may need to be able to amortize the expense.

 How to Record Sales Commissions as Income?